MuT2Go

 Not everyone is in hibernation

-Dr. Judith Bieberich, project manager"Artenkenntnis für Alle" at the Natural History Museum Karlsruhe presented the BioBlitz-Karlsruhe and gave an overview of the wild animal, fungi and plant species that you can observe in Karlsruhe.
+Dr. Judith Bieberich, Project Manager"Species Knowledge for All" at the State Museum of Natural History , introduced the BioBlitz-Karlsruhe and gave an overview of the wild animal, fungi and plant species that you can observe in Karlsruhe.

 The MuT2Go took place as part of the BioBlitz Advent calendar.